enVId-tech/MC-TowerDef-Kt/README.md

 ## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. **Report Bugs**: Open an issue with detailed reproduction steps
-2. **Suggest Features**: Describe new features or improvements
-3. **Submit Pull Requests**: Fork, create a branch, and submit PR
-4. **Improve Documentation**: Help clarify or expand documentation
-5. **Test**: Test new features and report issues

-### Development Setup
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Test thoroughly
-5. Commit with clear messages (`git commit -m 'Add amazing feature'`)
-6. Push to branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request
+See [CONTRIBUTING](./CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License

-This project is licensed under the terms specified in the LICENSE file.
+This project is licensed under the terms specified in the [LICENSE](./LICENSE) file.

 ## Roadmap